Cristian Campestrini: Return to Barnechea

 He rejoined Barnechea for the 2024 season after playing for them in 2022.

 Universidad de Concepción

-In January 2025, Campestrini joined Universidad de Concepción, becoming the second oldest player in the Chilean football history at 44 years old after Raúl Coloma.
+In January 2025, Campestrini joined Universidad de Concepción, becoming the second-oldest player in the Chilean football history at 44 years old after Raúl Coloma.
 They won the 2025 Primera B de Chile.

+Rangers de Talca

+After leaving Universidad de Concepción, Campestrini joined Rangers de Talca for the 2026 season.

+On 4 September 2026, Campestrini broke the record for playing professional football to highest age in Chilean football at the age of 46 years and 80 days, which was held by Chilean goalkeeper Raúl Coloma with 46 years old and 75 days.

 International career

 Campestrini was named by Diego Maradona in a callup of local players to play a friendly against Panama on 20 May 2009.
 He made his international debut in the game, coming on as a second-half substitute in the 3–1 win.
 He made his second international appearance in a 3–2 friendly win against Costa Rica on 26 January 2010.